ucx

 The returned iterator is position-aware.

-If the list is empty, a past-the-end iterator will be returned.
+If the list is empty or NULL, a past-the-end iterator will be returned.

 Parameters